 - Further information

 Curtis Island is accessible only by boat from the mainland.
 Popular departure points are Gladstone, The Narrows, Port Alma and Rosslyn Bay.
-There is a regular vehicle and passsenger ferry service from Gladstone Marina to the island.
+There is a regular vehicle and passenger ferry service from Gladstone Marina to the southern end of the island.
 See tourism information for contact details.

-Curtis Island National Park is on the north-east end of the island.
-Access to campgrounds and other areas in the national park is by 4WD, boat or by hiking.
+Curtis Island National Park is on the east coast of the island.
+Access to camping areas and other areas in the national park is by 4WD, boat or by hiking.

 Curtis Island is a unique part of the central Queensland coast.
 Coastal heath and littoral rainforest scatter the sand dunes and beach ridges, while extensive salt flats make up the large plain on the northern section of the island.

 The small settlement of Southend is the entry point for your stay on the southern end of this scenic island.
-Driving north from here you will reach Curtis Island National Park.
-The park offers tranquil ocean vistas and stretches of uninhabited beaches.
+Driving north from here you will reach Southend Regional Park, Curtis Island Regional Park and Curtis Island National Park.
+The parks offer tranquil ocean vistas and stretches of uninhabited beaches.

-The endangered yellow chat has been recorded in remnant wetlands to the island’s north.
-The threatened flatback turtle nests on the island's southern beaches.
+The endangered yellow chat has been recorded in remnant wetlands on Curtis Island Regional Park to the island’s north.
+The threatened flatback turtle nests on the island's beaches.